UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ### Convex hull methods

 An emerging family of BSS methods are convex geometry (CG)-based methods.
 Here, the "sources" are found by searching the facets of the convex hull spanned by the mapped observations solving a classical convex optimization problem [@Yang2015].
-The convex hull-based method does not require the independence assumption, nor the uncorrelation assumption which can be interesing in the setup of closely realted cell types. @Wang2016 apply their method of convex analysis of mixtures (CAM) to tissue and cell mixtures claiming to provide new signatures.
+The convex hull-based method does not require the independence assumption, nor the non-correlation assumption which can be interesting in the setup of closely related cell types. @Wang2016 apply their method of convex analysis of mixtures (CAM) to tissue and cell mixtures claiming to provide new signatures.
 So far the published R-Java package does not allow to extract those signtures and it is not scalable to tumor transcriptomes.
 Another tool CellDistinguisher [@Newberg2018] provides an [user-friendly R package](https://github.com/GeneralElectric/CellDistinguisher).
 However, authors do not provide any method for estimation of number of sources.
-Additionaly, quantitative weights are provided only for signature genes which number can vary for different sources.
+Additionally, quantitative weights are provided only for signature genes which number can vary for different sources.
 They do not apply their algorithm to complex mixtures as tumor transcriptome.

-However, combining convex hull methods and `deconICA`can possibily lead to a meanigfull interpretation.
+However, combining convex hull methods and `deconICA`can possibly lead to a meaningful interpretation.

 Here is a small list of convex-hull application to biological data: